Charles M. Russell National Wildlife Refuge: Notable fossil discoveries

 In 1988, a Tyrannosaurus rex known as "Devil Rex" (MOR 555) was unearthed in the Russell National Wildlife Refuge.
 The specimen skeleton was approximately 46 percent complete and included the first complete T. rex forelimb.
 Doctoral candidate Mary Schweitzer found heme, a biological form of iron that makes up hemoglobin (the red pigment in blood), within some bones of the fossil.
 The fossil is now the centerpiece of the renovation dinosaur hall at the National Museum of Natural History in Washington, D.C.

 In 2000, a Tyrannosaurus rex specimen known as "B-Rex" (MOR 1125) was unearthed at the Russel National Wildlife Refuge.
 Preserved soft tissue was found in the femur of the 70 million year old specimen.
 Protein sequencing of the material showed it to be collagen.

 In November 2010, hunter David Bradt stumbled on an elasmosaur fossil in a canyon on the Russell National Wildlife Refuge.
 The specimen proved to be a new, short-necked species of elasmosaur, subsequently named Nakonanectes bradti.

+Bug Creek Fossil Area (805 acre) was designated as a National Natural Landmark in 1966.
+It features abundant fossils of small, Cretaceous mammals.